nextcloud/desktop/doc/troubleshooting.rst

 - If you are operating your own server, and use the local storage backend (the default), make sure that ownCloud has exclusive access to the directory.

-  .. note:: The data directory on the server is exclusive to ownCloud and must not be modified manually.
+  .. warning:: The data directory on the server is exclusive to ownCloud and must not be modified manually.

 - If you are using a different file backend on the server, you can try to exclude a bug in the backend by reverting to the built-in backend.